-How high should my protein intake per day be when cutting?

 Secondly, higher intakes of protein only help with satiation up to a point.
 Eventually as you raise proteins – carbs and fats must come down to still maintain a caloric deficit.
 And if carbs and fats come down too much, so does satiation.

-And finally, by utilizing intermittent fasting for fat loss (which I highly recommend), you require even less total protein to cover both the muscle loss and satiation problem following a caloric deficit.
+And finally, by utilizing intermittent fasting (which I highly recommend), you require even less total protein to cover both the muscle loss and satiation problem following a caloric deficit.

 Why Utilizing Intermittent Fasting Allows For a Lower Protein Intake Per Day